Name Clue Points Voters Anno Comments

 13 --- Neurotic criminal caught escaping procedure (7) 10 8 Def: procedure, Anagrind: criminal ("criminal" is a noun in the surface reading but an adjectival anagrind in the cryptic reading), NEUROTIC* - C (caught escaping) - Nice

-14 --- It's customary to wander out in expensive trousers 10 7 Lurker - “To” spoils it for me
+14 --- It's customary to wander out in expensive trousers 10 7 Lurker - Is there a verb meaning of trousers ?

 15 --- Predictable defeat during final quarter of game (7) 9 9 rout + in(during) + e; definition is “predictable” ---